Ked57/frey/docs/frey/parameter-handling.md

 - `sort` - Field to sort by
 - `order` - Sort direction (`asc` or `desc`)
 - `search` - Search term for text fields
-- `filters` - Object with field-specific filters
+- `filters` - Array of field names to filter by

 ### Basic Usage